primesearch/LLR/gwnum/readme.txt

 	to build the 64-bit libraries.

 Linux:
+	The assembly code object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.

-	makefile is used to convert the COFF object files built under Windows into ELF object files for Linux.
-The makefile also compiles the necessary C and C++ source files.
+	"make -f makefile is used to compile the necessary C and C++ source files on the Linux machine and to finish building the gwnum.a library.

-	Align the _GWDATA data segment on a 32 byte boundary.
-You can link with the gwnum.ld file or one of the dummy*.obj files to do this.
+	A C application using gwnum must link with: gwnum.a gwnum.ld -lpthread -lstdc++

+Linux 64-bit:
+	The assembly code object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.

+	"make -f make64" is used to compile the necessary C and C++ source files on the Linux machine and to finish building the gwnum.a library.

-	A C application must link with -lstdc++
+	A C application using gwnum must link with: gwnum.a gwnum.ld -lpthread -lstdc++

 FreeBSD:
+	The assembly code object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.

+	"make -f make.bsd" is used to compile the necessary C and C++ source files and to finish building the gwnum.a library

+	A C application must link with:
+		-lcompat gwnum.a gwnum.ld -lpthread -lstdc++

+Mac OS X:
+	The Mac OS X build procedure is different than linux (because universal binaries require both the 32-bit and 64-bit libraries).
+The assembly code object files have already been converted to Mach-O format using Agner Fog's objconv on a Windows machine.
+To finish building the libraries, run "make -f makemac".
+The resulting libraries will be in release/gwnum.a, debug/gwnum.a, amd64/release/gwnum.a, amd64/debug/gwnum.a.

+	A C application must link with gwnum.a -lpthread -lstdc++ You may also need to add multutil.o to the linker command line.
+	For reasons unknown, the linker has trouble pulling it out of gwnum.a

+Haiku:
+	The assembly code object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.

-	make.bsd is used to compile the	necessary C and C++ source files.
+	"make -f makehaiku" is used to compile the necessary C and C++ source files on the Haiku machine to finish building the gwnum.a library.
-	For the assembly code, you must copy the ELF .o files from a Linux port.

-	Align the _GWDATA data segment on a 32 byte boundary.
-You can link with one of the dummy*.obj files to do this.

-	A C application must link with -lcompat and -lstdc++
+	A C application using gwnum must link with: gwnum.a gwnum.ld and either -lstdc++.r4 (for GCC2) or -lstdc++ (for GCC4)

 -> Legal stuff

-Copyright (c) 1996-2005, George Woltman

-All rights reserved.
+Copyright (c) 1996-2009, Mersenne Research, Inc.  All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are